If Beauty Motivates Us, Do Unsightly People Discourage Us?

 Of course, you don’t.
 You’re not a man.
 I don’t say that to be demeaning, but let’s be real here.
 We men really are simple-minded.
 Food, shelter, water.
 The essentials.
 If something looks good, we want it.
 If we don’t have the means to acquire it, we’ll work for it ONLY IF we think it’s worth it.

 The thing we have to ask ourselves as individuals…”Am I worth it?”
 If so, why?
 Are you what you think someone else would want?
 What kind of person would want you?
 Who are you attracting?
 Forget the compliments your parents told you.
 Forget the nice things your friends are telling you.
+Forget Instagram.
+Fuck Facebook.
 Look at yourself.
 Why would another human being want to be a part of your life?
 Are the benefits of being with you worth the risk of a breakup, divorce, rejection, losing custody of children, alimony, being accused of sexual harassment, being accused of making someone feel uncomfortable?
-Do you really think you possess the qualities that a man is willing to work for and risk all of that?
+Do you really think you possess the qualities that a man is willing to work for and risk in this day in age?

 Fear not.
 I’m here to tell you on behalf of all men (excluding MGTOW and some Red Pill communities) that beauty is worth it.